RememberOfLife/mirabel/README.md

 * frontend should be able to easily change the cursor, offer some util at least locally

 ## problems
+* how do sync data events work with the history manager?
+  * does the server also need to keep a history just for syncing new joining players, e.g. if a game is not serializable
 * history manager should only set the guithread state, client will still use newest one for networking, except if user distributed to network?
   * on which state should the engine search, main line or selected state
   * in general what is the network interaction for the history manager